eclipse-platform/eclipse.platform/docs/FAQ/FAQ_How_do_I_create_an_Outline_view_for_my_own_language_editor.md

 When the user selects a node in the Outline view, the editor should change selection to the selected element and make it visible.

-When [https://bugs.eclipse.org/bugs/show_bug.cgi?id=507205](https://bugs.eclipse.org/bugs/show_bug.cgi?id=507205) is fixed, a recommended way would be to rely on the Common Navigator Framework in order to implement Tree-based navigation outline pages.
+When [Bug 507205](https://bugs.eclipse.org/bugs/show_bug.cgi?id=507205) is fixed, a recommended way would be to rely on the Common Navigator Framework in order to implement Tree-based navigation outline pages.
 For the moment, you can already write your own outline view consuming the CommonViewer class.